Proving You Have a Valid Marriage for Immigration Purposes

 Couple holds hands - Marriage validity for immigration purposes

 When immigrating to the United States through a spousal relationship, it’s essential to prove your marriage is real.
 Thus, it’s important to understand how the U.S. government determines if you have a valid marriage for immigration purposes.
-Because certain permanent residents may become U.S. citizens in just three years if married to a U.S. citizen, the legality of marriage is also vital in these naturalization cases.
+Because certain permanent residents may become U.S. citizens in just three years if married to a U.S. citizen, a bona fide marriage is also vital in these naturalization cases.
 This article takes a closer look at marriage immigration law and policies from U.S. Citizenship and Immigration Services (USCIS).

 The location of the marriage, status of past marriages, type of marriage, and who performed the marriage are all factors that affect the validity of your marriage.
 The most fundamental rule is that your marriage must be valid in the place where the marriage was celebrated.
 Under the “place-of-celebration rule,” USCIS generally considers a marriage valid for immigration purposes if the marriage was valid under the law of the jurisdiction in which it was performed.
 The location may be the United States or abroad.
-There are exceptions.
+Many exceptions and distinctions are explained below.

 Marriage Types USCIS Will Not Recognize

-There are cases that USCIS does not recognize marriages, even if they are valid in the place of celebration.
-Types of marriages that USCIS may consider invalid include:
+But wait!
+There are situations that USCIS does not recognize marriages, even if they are valid in the place of celebration.
+Types of marriages that USCIS may not consider valid for immigration purposes include:

 • Polygamous marriages;